Elugelab

+Environment

+The land had palm trees and the surrounding marine had Heliopora coral growth which was home to Eurythoe complanata and Haplosyllis spongicola, most of which are now dead or dying.

+Explosion

 The fireball created by Ivy Mike had a maximum diameter of 5.8 to 6.56 km.
 This maximum is reached a number of seconds after the detonation and during this time the hot fireball invariably rises due to buoyancy.
 While still relatively close to the ground, the fireball had yet to reach its maximum dimensions and was thus approximately 5.2 km wide.